 Wet Whistle Wine Fest offers award-winning wines, a grape stomp, hearty sandwiches, & live music!
 It isn’t the 2,000 visitors smiling all the time that’s weird.
-Nor is it the trombonist standing in a grape-filled barrel while playing an amazing riff.
-Nor the people with sticky purple feet dancing onstage.
+Nor is it the trombonist standing in a grape-filled barrel while playing an amazing riff, nor the people with sticky purple feet dancing onstage.
 This is normal at a wine fest and to be expected.
 What’s odd at Wet Whistle Wine Fest are all the costumes.
-We don’t ask anyone to show up dressed as wine bottles, or nuns who smoke cigarettes.
+We don’t ask anyone to show up dressed as wine bottles, or happy nuns who love their wine.
 And these are just a couple examples of Wet Whistle Wine Fest goings-on that we just couldn’t make up.
 Don’t take our word for it… come to the wine fest and see it for yourself!

 This Wet Whistle Wine Fest is a fundraiser for the Community Improvement of Algoma, and the Algoma Fire and Rescue.
 Come out to support these great non-profit organizations of Algoma!

 Free admission, but canned food donations for Kewaunee County Food Pantry are welcome!
 All weekend, children under 12 FREE.
 Under 21 must be accompanied by an adult.

 Specialty Foods • 4–8pm

 $10 Admission.
 All weekend, children under 12 FREE.
 Under 21 must be accompanied by an adult.